 NSAIDs work by blocking a specific enzyme called cyclooxygenase (COX), which the body uses to make prostaglandins.
 Prostaglandins are the precursors to inflammation.
 By reducing the production of prostaglandins, inflammation is reduced and less pain, discomfort, and fever is experienced.
 Unfortunately, prostaglandins are used for beneficial bodily processes like protecting the gastrointestinal tract and assisting in blood clotting.
 Therefore, to mitigate serious side effects, these medications should only be administered under direct supervision of your dog’s veterinarian.

-Carprofen, also known as Rimadyl, Novox, Vetprofen, and Carprovet, is one of the most commonly prescribed NSAIDs for dogs.
+Carprofen is one of the most commonly prescribed NSAIDs for dogs.
+It is also sold under the names of Rimadyl, Novox, Vetprofen, and Carprovet.
 Another very commonly prescribed NSAID for dogs is Meloxicam, also known as Metacam and Meloxidyl.
 Both of these NSAIDs work similarly in the body, and are prescribed to reduce pain and fever due to any cause such as post-operative pain, pain from trauma, or pain secondary to illness or infection.

 Another NSAID prescribed with increasing frequency is Grapiprant, known mostly as Galliprant.
 This NSAID is specifically prescribed for treating osteoarthritis pain in dogs.
 Like other NSAIDs, Grapiprant reduces prostaglandins, however, it does not block COX enzymes, and specifically focuses on a dog’s joints.
 Therefore, it does not affect any other part of your pet and does not have to be cleared by the kidneys or liver.
 This makes Grapiprant a safer choice for senior pets or for chronic use in pets suffering from osteoarthritis, such as dogs with luxating patellas or hip dysplasia.